Last Updated on

 Relativity was mainly developed Albert Einstein, but, some contributions of Hermann Minkowski, Hendrik Lorentz, Max Planck is also there.
 Theory of Relativity comes in two different ‘flavours’ — The ‘Special Theory of Relativity’ and the ‘General Theory of Relativity’ or simply special relativity and general relativity.

 Image taken from PicturesCafe.com

-In this article we shall discuss various concepts of special and general relativity.
+In this article we shall discuss various concepts of special and general theory of relativity in brief.

 By name, special relativity seems to be more complex than general relativity, but actually, special relativity is much simpler than general relativity.

 Special relativity is called ‘special’ because it is applicable only on objects moving with a constant speed.
 This is a very rare or ‘special’ case because in our universe hardly anything moves with a constant speed, almost everything accelerates in our universe.

 General relativity is applicable to objects moving with a constant speed as well as accelerating objects.
 Acceleration is a common or ‘general’ case in our universe.
 The most common reason for acceleration is ‘gravity’, so, the general theory of relativity explains gravity in terms of acceleration and vice versa.